Feners4/Flask-InventoryAPI/README.md

 ```
 A Swagger UI has been integrated for better use of API data structures.
-It can be accessed with `http://0.0.0.0:5000/api/ui`
+It can be accessed with `http://0.0.0.0:5000/api/ui`.

+MySQL database has to be running.
+Database setup can be found in `mysqldb.py`.